Zlkcyber/selfchaind/auto_install.md

+#This is instructions for automation installation

-# Set Your moniker
+- Set Your moniker
 ```bash
 MONIKER="your moniker name"
 ```

-# Clone repositorie
+- Clone repositorie
 ```
 git clone https://github.com/Zlkcyber/selfchaind.git
 ```
-# Make it executable
+- Make it executable
 ```
 cd selfchaind
 ```